Blind man's buff: History

 It is also played in many areas in Asia including Afghanistan and all over Europe.
+The game is played by children in Bangladesh where it is known as Kanamachi meaning blind fly.
+One individual is blind-folded in order to catch or touch one of the others who run around repeating, "The blind flies are hovering fast!
+Catch whichever you can!"

 Similar games

 A children's game similar to blind man's buff is Marco Polo.
-Marco Polo is usually played in a swimming pool; the player who is "it" shuts their eyes and calls out "Marco" to which the other players must reply "Polo", thus indicating their positions and making it easier for "it" to go in the right direction.
+Marco Polo is usually played in a swimming pool; the player who is "it" (the tagger) shuts their eyes and calls out "Marco" to which the other players must reply "Polo", thus indicating their positions and making it easier for "it" to go in the right direction.

 Another children's game similar to blind man's buff is Dead Man.
 The player who is "it" closes their eyes rather than wearing a blindfold.